 Great care must be exercised when driving a scooter in Grand Cayman.
 There are a great deal of cars and trucks on the road, being driven by drivers from all over the world, and some do not give scooters (and bicycles) the care and distance that they need.

-From 16th January 2026, riders of e-bikes and scooters in the Cayman Islands will be required to comply with existing provisions of the Traffic Law.
+From 1st March 2026, riders in the Cayman Islands will be required to fully comply with the laws that currently apply to mopeds and low-engine-capacity motorcycles.

 The CI Department of Motor Vehicles clarified that these requirements are not new, noting that e-bikes and scooters share the same traffic environment as motor vehicles and are therefore subject to the same Rules of the Road.